 Through the Lion of Judah Endowment Program (LOJE), women who make an annual gift of $5,000 or more to the Women’s Division of the Annual Campaign can provide for their “Lion” gifts to be made in their names forever.
 Eighteen women have already made this commitment to the community’s future and a number of other women and men have chosen to endow their Campaign commitments at other levels.

-Endowment monies are also used to fund specific projects like supporting the “Facing History & Ourselves” Holocaust studies program at most local high schools; helping numerous students take part in educational opportunities in this country and in Israel; and bringing outstanding Jewish speakers to Louisville through the Goldstein/Leibson Scholar-in-Residence Fund.
+Endowment monies are also used to fund specific projects like supporting the “Facing History & Ourselves” Holocaust studies program at most local high schools; helping numerous students take part in educational opportunities in this country and in Israel; and bringing outstanding Jewish speakers to Louisville through the Goldstein Leibson Cultural Arts Fund.
 A Foundation grant also provided funds for the videotaping of Holocaust survivors testaments so their words could be preserved in perpetuity.

-The Foundation co-sponsors the Jewish Community Center’s Annual Jewish Film Festival; supports continuing education for teachers in Jewish communal schools, provides Jewish summer camp experiences for youngsters in need and provides grants to children attending the national and international Maccabi Games.
+The Foundation co-sponsors the Trager Family Jewish Community Center’s Annual Jewish Film Festival of Louisville; supports continuing education for teachers in Jewish communal schools, provides Jewish summer camp experiences for youth in need and provides grants to children attending the national and international Maccabi Games.
 Several synagogues and temples have received matching funds from unrestricted endowment earnings to send their younger members to Israel and to help subsidize educational trips to Holocaust museums.